-Here at Premier FX, this is a question we get asked very often.
+This is a question that many currency exchange brokers get asked very often.
 And it’s not difficult to see why, when just a few percentage points movement can make a huge difference to the amount of money you will receive when making a transfer.

 And the fundamental thing to understand is that currency exchange is a true market.
 That is, the relative values depend on supply and demand, and all currencies have a “price”.
 It’s exactly the same principle as your local food market.
 If there’s a strong demand for vegetables for instance, but bad weather has damaged crops thereby reducing supply, then the prices in the market will go up.